Stokvels are as much a part of our South African heritage as Bobotie and Biltong.

 - Up to 50% back in admin charges

 - The chance to attend FREE investment workshops and seminars

 What we really like is that Old Mutual has kept the minimum contributions very low:

 - Start a regular monthly contribution per member from R350 pm

 - Contribute a lump sum of R5 000

 - Or drop a lump sum of R1 000 in if you are already making a monthly contribution.

-Interested in finding out more about the Old Mutual Investment Club?
+Are you interested in finding out more about the Old Mutual Investment Club?